The following people were associated with the Evans Funeral Home and we would like to recognize them with this page of dedication.

 Oct.
 29, 1923 - Dec.
 5, 1998

-Affectionately known as "Papaw" by family and staff alike, Riley Evans was the father of Riley Joe, owner, and his sister, Judy.
-Along with his wife Milford, Papaw was instrumental with the day-to-day operations of the funeral home when his son, Riley Joe, established it.
+Along with his wife, Milford, Papaw was instrumental with the day-to-day operations of the funeral home when his son, Riley Joe, established it.
 Riley could be seen almost daily at Evans Funeral Home after his retirement from the coal mining industry.
 He helped with many activities necessary to daily operations until his health kept him from doing so.

 Jan.
 30, 1918 - Jan.
 15, 2014